-- A consumer receives an email which appears to originate from a financial institution, government agency, or other well-known, reputable entity.
+- A consumer receives an email appearing to originate from a financial institution, government agency, or other entity.

-- When the consumer provides the information, the scammer can begin to access consumer accounts or assume the person's identity.
+- When the consumer provides the information, the scammer can access consumer accounts or assume the person's identity.

-Phishing, like its cousin spoofing, often involves requests for credit card numbers, social security numbers, bank account numbers, birth dates, or various passwords.
-But legitimate businesses and government agencies almost never ask for personal or confidential information in this manner.
+Phishing, like spoofing, often involves requests for credit card numbers or bank account numbers.
+Legitimate businesses and government agencies rarely ask for personal or confidential information in this manner.

 Anti-Phishing State Laws

-In 2005, California became the first state to enact legislation designed specifically to deter phishing.
+In 2005, California became the first state to enact legislation to deter phishing crimes.
 Under the state's Anti-Phishing Act of 2005, it's unlawful: